elliotsayes/Reality/docs/Readme.md

 To dive in to making your own Verse, check out the [Verse Guide](VerseGuide.md)

-To learn agents to populate a Verse, see the [Agent Guide](AgentGuide.md)
+To learn about build agents to populate a Verse, see the [Agent Guide](AgentGuide.md)

 Or check out details of the protocols:
 - [Verse Protocol](./Verse.md)